Disabled

 The Addo Elephant National Park, only 72 km from Nelson Mandela Bay, has two fully accessible chalets.
 Each chalet can accommodate a maximum of four visitors.

 The physically challenged tourist can also savour a variety of cuisine on offer in the Friendly City.
 Some restaurants are fully wheelchair-friendly, this includes accessibility to ablution facilities.
 A larger number, however, are partially accessible and only have a ramp for easy access through the front door.
-Braille menus are available at all Dulce Coffee Shops.

 Nelson Mandela Bay's renowned beaches facilitate access of wheelchairs especially along the King's Beach promenade.
 The recently upgraded McArthur's Pool and Leisure Centre comprises two open-air warm fresh-water pools as well as a larger swimming pool and during the summer season lifeguards are on duty to assist disabled bathers in and out of the water.
-Four of the beaches in Nelson Mandela Bay have received Blue Flag status for the 2008/9 season, namely Hobie, Humewood, King’s and Wells Estate beaches.
+Four of the beaches in Nelson Mandela Bay have received Blue Flag status, namely Hobie, Humewood, King’s and Wells Estate beaches.
 This is an international award only given to those beaches that meet excellence in safety, amenities, cleanliness and environmental standards.
 Improved and upgraded facilities at Humewood Beach focus on accessibility for wheelchair users, including accessible ablution facilities.

 For the outdoor enthusiast, the option of bird watching is available and disabled visitors may enjoy the birdlife from the wheelchair-friendly bird-hide at Settlers Park.
 Many of the parks and gardens within the city's perimeters are beautifully maintained and can be enjoyed by all.